datellus/Measuring-Culture-Datellus/README.md

 Notice how I __Add an *__ at the end, this is necessary to work.

-## Moving On
+## Transforming PDF Files to Txt Files

-Once you do the previous steps you´ll be ready to run the steps mentioned on the original repo.
+The model uses Text files so the first step is building this txt files.
+You need to run the file __Pdf2Text__ inside the data folder.
+In this folder you need to store all the pdf files that you want to use, particulary in the folder which says __pdf_files__.